-- b) a limited and controlled access for individual and vehicles to the Owner Controlled Area. - c) a detection, surveillance and alarm system of unauthorized access to or Unauthorized Removal and/or Radiological Sabotage by an external adversary within the Owner Controlled Area, - d) integrated and effective Physical Protection System against Unauthorized Removal and/or Radiological Sabotage; - e) minimum number and responsibilities of Guards for monitoring, assessing, controlling access and providing initial response against actual or attempted Unauthorized Removal and/or Radiological Sabotage; - f) arrangements between the Licensee's security organization, Competent Authorities and Security Response Forces to respond to an actual or attempted Unauthorized Removal and/or Radiological Sabotage; - 3.
-The Licensee shall implement the approved Physical Protection Plan one (1) month before the arrival of the first Nuclear Material on the site. - 4.
-The Licensee shall review the approved Physical Protection Plan at least every twenty four (24) months to ensure its alignment with the current operating conditions and the Physical Protection System. - 5.
-The Licensee shall establish and maintain requirements of the Physical Protection Plan. - 6.
-The Licensee shall ensure that Nuclear Material is used or stored within an Owner Controlled Area. - 7.
-The Licensee shall establish, implement and maintain an Owner Controlled Area. - 8.
+- f) the arrangements between the Licensee's security organisation, Competent Authorities and Security Response Forces to respond to an actual or attempted Unauthorised Removal and/or Radiological Sabotage. - 4.
+The Licensee holding a Licence for Operation shall implement the approved Physical Protection Plan one (1) month before the arrival of the first Nuclear Material on the site. - The Licensee shall review the approved Physical Protection Plan at least every twenty-four (24) months to ensure its alignment with the current operating conditions and the Physical Protection System. - 6.
+The Licensee shall ensure that Nuclear Material is used or stored within the Owner Controlled Area. - 7.
+The Licensee shall establish, implement and maintain the Owner Controlled Area. - 8.
 The Licensee shall establish, maintain and implement a maintenance, testing and calibration programme to ensure that the Physical Protection System and equipment are tested for operability and performance at pre-determined intervals, maintained in operable condition and are capable of performing their intended functions. - 9.
-The Licensee shall establish and implement a trustworthiness programme for all personnel accessing the Owner Controlled Area. - 10.
+The Licensee shall establish and implement a trustworthiness programme for all personnel granted access to the Owner Controlled Area. - 10.
 The Licensee shall prepare, implement and maintain a system of written procedures for the conduct of the activities described in the Physical Protection Plan. - 11.
-The Licensee shall assess and manage the Physical Protection interface with Safety and Nuclear Material accountancy and control activities in a manner to ensure that they do not adversely affect each other and that they are mutually supportive to the extent possible. - 12.
-Computer based systems used for Physical Protection and Nuclear Material accountancy and control should be protected against a Malicious Act.
+The Licensee shall assess and manage the Physical Protection interface with Safety and Nuclear Material accountancy and control activities in a manner that ensures that they do not adversely affect each other and that they are mutually supportive to the extent possible. - 12.
+The Licensee shall ensure that Cyber Security measures for computer-based systems used for Physical Protection and Nuclear Material accountancy and control are established and maintained to protect them against Malicious Acts. - 13.
+The Licensee shall ensure that the personnel adheres to the Licensee's procedures for the handling of Nuclear Material. - 14.
+The Licensee shall confirm any missing or stolen Nuclear Material by means of a rapid emergency inventory as soon as possible within the time period specified in the Physical Protection Plan.
+The system for Nuclear Material accountancy and control shall provide accurate information about the potentially missing Nuclear Material in the Nuclear Facility that does not contain a Nuclear Reactor following a Nuclear Security Event. - 15.
+The Licensee shall notify the Authority within four (4) hours, followed by a written report within sixty (60) days, of the discovery of any Nuclear Security Event in which there is reason to believe that an individual has committed or caused, or attempted to commit or cause, or has made a credible threat to commit or cause an Unauthorised Removal or Radiological Sabotage.

-- 13. The Licensee shall ensure that the personnel adheres to the Licensee procedures for handling of the nuclear material. - 14.
-The licensee should confirm any missing or stolen Nuclear Material by means of a rapid emergency inventory as soon as possible within the time period specified in the Physical Protection Plan.
-The system for Nuclear Material accountancy and control shall provide accurate information about the potentially missing Nuclear Material in the Nuclear Facility following a Nuclear Security Event. - 15.
-The Licensee shall notify the Authority within four (4) hours, followed by a written report within sixty (60) days, of discovery of any Nuclear Security Event in which there is reason to believe that an individual has committed or caused, or attempted to commit or cause, or has made, a credible threat to commit or cause an Unauthorized Removal or Radiological Sabotage. - 16.
-The Licensee shall record as a Nuclear Security Event any failure, degradation, or discovered vulnerability in the Physical Protection System that could have allowed Unauthorized Removal or Radiological Sabotage or undetected access to an Owner Controlled Area.
-Such Nuclear Security Event shall be recorded by the Licensee in the security log within twenty four (24) hours of the discovery of the Nuclear Security Event.
+16. The Licensee shall record as a Nuclear Security Event any failure, degradation, or discovered vulnerability in the Physical Protection System that could have resulted in Unauthorised Removal or Radiological Sabotage or undetected access to an Owner Controlled Area.
+Such Nuclear Security Event shall be recorded by the Licensee in the security log within twenty-four (24) hours of the discovery of the Nuclear Security Event.